tomsmi321/website_design-assessment/README.md

 - One aspect/feature which provides good/appropriate usability
 <br>
 <br>
-With respect to Jacob Nielson's 10 Usability Heuristics for User Interface Design published in 1994, the design of this site scores high in terms its *aesthetic and minimalist design*.
+With respect to Jacob Nielson's 10 Usability Heuristics for User Interface Design published in 1994, the design of this site scores high in terms its aesthetic and minimalist design.
 Space is used intelligently to ensure the headings and navigation elements are clearly communicated to the user and the relative visibility of each element is high.
 <br>
 <br>